 There are lots of online money making opportunities that don’t turn out to be the best, and could e considered a Scam.
 And we are very subjective about throwing the “Scam” label around.
 But in the case of “Facebook Bonanza”, it is a 100% scam.
 Therefore, you should steer clear of “Facebook Bonanza”, and consider other legitimate opportunities.
 And we promise you that there are a lot of opportunities out there that will fit your personal needs, preferences, and income goals.
 If you want to make some real money online, don’t hesitate to check out one of our other articles.

 So, would you happen to have something to say or add to this review?
 Do you have a story concerning this “Facebook Bonanza” program, that you would like to add, or share with us?
 Do you believe this business is a scam too, or legit?
 Do you have any questions concerning this review?
-Maybe something I didn’t mention concerning “Facebook Bonanza”.
+Maybe something we didn’t mention concerning “Facebook Bonanza”.

 Also, if you enjoyed reading and educating yourself on “Facebook Bonanza”, please don’t limit yourself.
-Feel free to read and educate yourself (from one of my other reviews), “all about” a different scam online business that should be avoided like:
+Feel free to read and educate yourself (from one of our other reviews), “all about” a different scam online business that should be avoided like:

 And so much more..